Skip to main content

 Staying in sync with the Calendar

-We’ve included two separate calendars because your life is more than just your job.
+We've included two separate calendars because your life is more than just your job.
 Your Personal Calendar is for your own appointments and reminders that stay private.
-Whether it’s a reminder for your sister’s birthday so you don't end up on the family blacklist for another six months, or a notification for a 7:00 AM gym class that you deep down know you’re going to sleep through, it stays between you and the calendar.
+Whether it's a reminder for your sister's birthday so you don't end up on the family blacklist for another six months, or a notification for a 7:00 AM gym class that you deep down know you're going to sleep through, it stays between you and the calendar.
 Nobody else is going to see it.
+If you need to plan out your day in detail, you can drop into the Day View—a full 24-hour timeline where you can lay out exactly where each block of work or appointment fits, complete with colours and notes.

 Chatting where the work happens